 by Scott Macdonald

 Fans of American pulp horror cinema mourn the loss of George A Romero, leaving us after 78 years after a mercifully brief battle with lung cancer.
-In his early years, Romero went to Carnegie Mellon in Pittsburgh and stayed there after he graduated, making shorts and TV documentaries, scraping together the cash to make a breakout film – “Night of the Flesh Eaters”.
+In his early years, Romero went to Carnegie Mellon in Pittsburgh and stayed there after leaving school, getting a job in a film lab and studio – making shorts, commercials and TV documentaries, scraping together the cash to make a breakout film – “Night of the Flesh Eaters”.

 It’s a black and white 35mm horror story – a satellite radiation leak causes corpses to rise from the dead and devour the living.
 A potent combination of 60s Cold War paranoia – with isolation and alienation from the outside world turned mindless.
 Ben, the heroic main character of the film – played by a skilled Black actor Duane Jones – is murdered in the film’s finale, not by the shambling flesh-eating ghouls, but by scared white survivors.
 An almost unfathomable ending in 1968, and still daring to this day.